pwilliams-ck/sniplate/README.md

 # sniplate

-`sniplate` is a boilerplate for building secure, scalable, HTTP services with Go.
+`sniplate` is for building secure, scalable, HTTP services with Go.
 This _template_ uses text snippets (_snips_) as the initial API model to get started, hence the name _sniplate_.
-There will also be a user model, you can de-couple these and build out micro services as well, but I feel this is a good starting point as a monolith.
+There will also be a user model, you can de-couple these and build out micro services as well, but I feel this is a good starting point as a modular monolith.

 The initial project set up has been completed, and includes the following features so far.